lucifer911/SPO_Contact_list/README.md

-Sure, I can certainly help you draft a README file with clear instructions.
-Please see the example below:

----

-# Cardano Pool Social Info Repository
+# Cardano Pool's Social Info Repository

 This repository is meant to serve as a central location for Cardano stake pool operators to add and update their social media information.
 The data is stored in a JSON file named `fullcontact.json`.